-So Husby was on a mission to find us a home.
+So Husby was on a mission to find us a New home builder.
 An apartment would not do for his pride after all smacktalk we endured.
 I let it be his mission, and had confidence that it was going to happen for us.

 My husband even instilled the techniques of The Secret into his search, and started house hunting, even though he knew that we really didn’t have all the money saved up for a home yet.
-So during one of his nights driving around, imagining the future of our family in our own home, he came across a little red-brick home on a steep hill, in a neighborhood just a few miles from his parents’ house and my parents’ house.
+We even looked up how to become a real estate agent through https://investfourmore.com/2013/11/04/how-hard-is-it-to-become-a-real-estate-agent/ just for fun.
+And during one of his nights driving around, imagining the future of our family in our own home, he came across a little red-brick home on a steep hill, in a neighborhood just a few miles from his parents’ house and my parents’ house.
 Actually it was right in the middle mile-ways between the two homes.

 It had a for sale sign on it that indicated it had been foreclosed.
 The grass was over a foot high, the railings were rusty and wobbly, the roof was in shambles, and the old owners had installed a tree house and side shed that looked like they were out of a Paranormal State episode.